odoo/documentation/project/configuration/time_record.rst

 Overview
 ========

-Odoo allows you to record the time spent per employee and per project, for simple reports as well as for direct invoicing to the customer.
+Twenty20 allows you to record the time spent per employee and per project, for simple reports as well as for direct invoicing to the customer.

 Configuration